AndreMiranda-dev/hall-of-fame/README.md

 ```
 Paste that code into your README.md, and you should be good to go.
 Hall-of-fame will take care of the rest.

 Note that Hall-of-fame will use your GitHub token for hourly updates via GitHub API.
 This will count towards your GitHub API limit.
-For a very large repo, you shoud expect a few dozen requests every hour, which is a small percentage of 5,000 hourly limit that GitHub sets.
+For a very large repo, you should expect a few dozen requests every hour, which is a small percentage of 5,000 hourly limit that GitHub sets.

 ## FAQ